alexaguileralopez/alexaguileralopez/README.md

 #### Contact

-Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/alex-aguilera-lopez/).
+Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/alex-aguilera-lopez/) or [email](alex.aguilera.lopez@gmail.com).
 I'm always open to interesting conversations, collaboration, or just saying hello!

 Looking forward to exploring the exciting world of coding together!